 As a teacher at a liberal arts college, the first two years will be about finding your style and developing your teaching rhythm.
 It is extremely important for all teachers, but especially those who are just starting out, to engage with students and make time for them.
 They will be the main evaluators and their success in class will reflect on you.

 Research expectations vary by institution, but it is important to know what is expected of you.
-Search out for funding sources, seek out institutional support.
+Search out for funding sources, and seek out institutional support.

 Some committee work will be expected.
 This can be valuable, especially as a young professor looking to make connections with colleagues and find resources and experiences.